 All unsatisfactory transfer courses (in-program and out of program) of W, FA and F are considered and are counted in the PACE calculation and overall combined GPA.

 All International Students who wish to receive credit from the International College transcript(s) or receive financial aid funding must have his/her transcript evaluated by a credentialing service.
 International students who have not taken college courses will need to provide credentialed proof of high school completion or take the HiSet to prove they meet high school completion standards.
 If the student does not choose to have his/her transcripts evaluated the student remains ineligible for financial aid.

-All recent high school graduates with dual enrollment hours will be placed in good standing.
-Dual enrollment hours will be calculated in the student’s SAP status at the completion of their first semester as a degree-seeking student.
-Dual enrollment hours that are part of a student’s course program of study, will count in both a student’s PACE and their GPA.
-All unsatisfactory dual enrollment hours including those not that are not part of a student’s course program of study will still be counted in attempted hours and GPA.
+All recent high school graduates with dual enrollment hours will be placed in good standing for initial review.
+Dual enrollment hours will be calculated in the student’s SAP status and review of academic progress will be conducted annually at the end of the spring period.
+Dual enrollment hours that are part of a student’s course program of study, will count in both a student’s PACE, GPA and maximum time frame (MTF).

 Students (including International students) who have completed a FAFSA and indicated that they have earned a Bachelor’s degree are only eligible to receive Federal loans.
 The student’s eligibility will be evaluated following regular SAP guidelines.